jerrynomenon/Fintech_CE_Lesson/FinTech_CE_Lesson.md

 ## Activity - Estate planning with a smart contract will

-In this exercise, students will be implementing a smart contract that implements a will.
-A will is a legal document that says how you want your estate to be divided once you die.
+In this exercise, students will be implementing a smart contract that implements a *will*.
+A *will* is a legal document that says how you want your estate to be divided once you die.

+The contract will have the owner deposit the estate upon deployment.
+The owner than can add the beneficiaries (i.e. someone who'll inherit from the estate) with inheritance to be given for each beneficiary.
+Only the owner can add the beneficiaries.

+Once the testator (i.e. the person who wrote the *will*) dies the inheritance will be paid to the beneficiaries.

 **Instructions:**